theinhtay-coding/TodoApi/README.md

 The API will be available at `https://localhost:7239` (or the port shown in your console).

+## Features

+### Serilog Logging

+- The project uses [Serilog](https://serilog.net/) for structured logging.
+- Logs are written to both the console and rolling log files in the `Logs` directory.
+- Logging is used in repositories and endpoints for important operations and error tracking.
+- Example log statements:
+  - When a product is added, updated, deleted, or not found.
+  - When endpoints are called.

+### Result Pattern

+- The project uses a generic `Result<T>` class to encapsulate operation outcomes.
+- Each repository method returns a `Result<T>` indicating success, data, and error messages.
+- Endpoints use the result to return consistent HTTP responses (e.g., 200 OK, 404 Not Found, 500 Problem).
+- This pattern improves error handling and response consistency.

 ## API Endpoints

 ### Todo Endpoints